mate-academy/layout_stop-watch/readme.md

 - it will take only `10s` for the seconds hand to make a full circle (change animation duration)
 - it will take only `10min` for the minutes hand to make a full circle (change animation duration)

+❗️ Create an HTML element with the class stopwatch (this element is required for the tests).
-❗️ Add the modifier to the initial markup for Tests.
+❗️ Add the modifier to the stopwatch for tests.
 ❗️ Mentors will remove it via Dev Tools and check if Basic functionality works as expected.

 > Here are the [Layout Tasks Instructions](https://mate-academy.github.io/layout_task-guideline)